amandakoster/busmall/user_stories.md

 ##User stories##

-1. Marketing Research Person 1: The marketing team is interested in the total number of clicks and the percentage of times that an item was clicked when it was shown.
-To keep the product selection process as untainted as possible, the app should not allow any results to be shown to users until there have been a total of 25 selections made.

-2. Marketing Research person 2: Since catalogs are expensive to print and distribute, and the products cost money to make and warehouse, and BusMall is a lean startup that needs to carefully watch its expenditures, BusMall wants to feature only the items in its catalog that are the most likely to sell.
-BusMall wants to do market analysis on proposed products to test their potential customer interest... before actually putting them into the catalog and getting the manufacturing wheels in motion.

-3. Developer 1: The dev team will tag team the work.
-Dev 1 will write out user stories and create wireframes.
-Dev1's wireframes will include html tags and JS methods and APIs to help Dev2 with their research.
-This developer is writing user stories and just wants to start creating wireframe and coding.
-Therefore, Dev1 will keep the user stores as lean as possible.
-The app's purpose is to have the group members choose which product, of the three displayed images, that they would be most likely to purchase, and then store, calculate, and visually display the resulting data. keep track of how many times each image is displayed and do the calculations.
-You are also responsible for the look and feel of the app, so don't forget a custom font, color palette, layout with semantic HTML, and so on.

-4. Developer 2: Dev 2 will start to research existing code bases in order to not reinvent the wheel.
-This will be a combination of research online docs and existing code libraries from past projects.
-Dev2 will build a doc with links and example code that will get the ball rolling when it is time to start building code

-5. Developer 3: once the user stories, wireframes are signed off and the research is done, Dev3 jumps and helps to build out the app.
+User stories follow the format of “as a ___ I want to ___ so that ___

+1. Marketing Researcher:
+As a marketing researcher, I want to keep track of the images the user clicks on so that I can determine which items are the most popular.

+As a marketing researcher, I want to keep the selection process is untainted as possible so that previous results will not influence the user.

+As a marketing researcher, I want to feature only the items in its catalog that are the most likely to sell so that we don't waste money on marketing materials.

+As a marketing researcher, I want to test customer interest so that we can pinpoint what products will be marketed to the target customer.

+2. Developers:
+As a developer I want to tag the the coding so that my teammates can catch any problems was we code and another teammate can do research.

+As a developer I want to start wire-frame the flow of the app before we begin to code to save time while coding.

+As a developer I want to get a clear grasp of the problem domain before starting to wireframe or code.

+As as developer I want to research code so that I don't waste time writing code that already exists.

+3. Focus groups:
-6. Focus group of participant who will be using the application.
+ of participant who will be using the application.
 To keep the product selection process as untainted as possible, you have been instructed to not allow any results to be shown to users until there have been a total of 25 selections made.

-Try to write 4-5 user stories for each role.
-DO THIS STEP FIRST in a file called user_stories.md.

-A wise student would take about 30-45 minutes to work on the user stories and also draft a technical plan for the project (a detailed to-do list of things to make, step by step and tested at each stage) before getting into the code.

 ##Technical plan##